dephrat/ColourDetectionMLProject/README.md

 The biggest barrier to implementing this project was learning to use PyTorch, as the library was completely new to me when I started this project.
 Thankfully, PyTorch has extensive documentation available online.
 I've linked a couple useful resources in the 'Useful resources' section, so check them out if you want a head start in making a CNN of your own.

 In the future, I hope to implement a friendly user interface to let people easily upload their own custom datasets and classes.
 I plan to take advantage of the intuitive and scalable nature of the ImageFolder dataset structure to make using this CNN as easy as possible for casual fans of machine learning.
+React seems like a promising choice for developing a web interface, but further research is required.

 ## How to install and run the project
 The project was written in Jupyter Notebook through a conda environment, but any Python compiler should be fine.